Spark plug health, on today’s engines is very important, and if ignored, can cause serious problems.

 - It can contaminate the electrode, causing the plug to foul and misfire.
 Spark plugs should be installed dry and tightened to specifications.

 What Type Of Spark Plug Should I Use

-The best guide is the manufacturer’s recommendation for your vehicle, as this particular service varies from brand to brand and model to model.
+The best guide is the manufacturer’s recommendation for your vehicle.
+Because, this particular service varies, from brand to brand and model to model.

-In general, it’s best to replace spark plugs as part of preventative maintenance based on manufacturer’s specifications.
-This can help save you from costly repairs, as driving with misfiring spark plugs could put undue stress on your car’s catalytic converter (the engine’s exhaust cleaner).
+In general, it’s best to replace spark plugs, as part of preventative maintenance, based on manufacturer’s specifications.
+This can help save you from costly repairs.
+Because, driving with misfiring spark plugs, could put undue stress on your vehicle’s catalytic converter, (the engine’s exhaust cleaner).

-As your car gets older, you may need to replace the spark plugs more frequently.
-This is not a difficult project, but it can easily appear tricky to the newbie DIY’er.
-If you are starting to experience a loss of power, poor fuel economy, misfires, rough idling, etc., it may be due to worn-out spark plugs.
+As your car gets older, you may need to replace the spark plugs, more frequently.
+This is not a difficult project, but it can easily appear, tricky to the newbie.
+If you are starting to experience a loss of power, poor fuel economy, misfires, rough idling, etc. Most likely, it may be due to worn out spark plugs, affecting spark plug health.

-Spark plugs can provide valuable information about your vehicle’s performance and can predict potential problems.
-Learning how to read a spark plug is quick and easy.
-In short, the reading of a spark plug involves evaluating the condition and color of the tip of the spark plug.
+So, your spark plug health, can provide valuable information about your vehicle’s performance.
+And, can even predict potential problems.
+Learning how to read a spark plug is, quick and easy.
+The reading of a spark plug involves, evaluating the condition and color of the tip of the spark plug.
 Spark Plug Color – Evidence Of What Is Happening Inside The Engine

-Head of small problems before they get out of control !
+Head off small problems, before they get out of control !